-The recent Global Mobile Payment Market report notes that the mobile payments market is on track to grow at an annual rate of 33% between now and 2026, topping out at $457 billion in 2026.
-People who have a mobile device (96%) outnumber those that have a bank account (89%), making this explosive growth understandable.
+The recent Global Mobile Payment Market notes that the mobile payments market is on track to grow at a CAGR of 30.07% between now and 2027, reaching $15.75 Tn by 2027.
+People with mobile devices (83.72%) outnumber those that have a bank account (81%), making this explosive growth understandable.

-A number of trends have popped up over the past several years, namely person-to-person (P2P) payments, mobile wallets, and faster payments, though the mobile space has been particularly ripe for growth.
-The mobile payment market is expected to grow to $457.4 billion by 2026, at a CAGR of +33% between now and then.
-Incumbents must have an eye towards this future and take the necessary steps to take on upcoming challenges.
+A number of trends have popped up over the past several years, namely person-to-person (P2P) payments, mobile wallets, and faster payments.
+Incumbents must have an eye toward the future and take the necessary steps to face upcoming challenges.

-Omnichannel is no longer a buzzword but a way of doing payments.
-Consumers have adapted to device-enabled payments, which enable them to pay on whatever channel is most convenient at any given time and place.
+Omnichannel is no longer a buzzword but a way of making payments.
+Consumers have adapted to device-enabled payments, which allow them to pay via whatever channel is most convenient at any given time and place.
 These payment options will continue to expand alongside the Internet of Things (IoT), as more devices become equipped for commerce.

-Loyalty Apps – Loyalty apps get consumer buy-in by offering rewards in exchange for taking a desired action.
-Starbucks is a good example; their app awards points per dollar spent and also offers members special perks.
+Loyalty Apps – Loyalty apps get consumer buy-in by offering rewards in exchange for taking the desired action.
+Starbucks is a good example; its app awards points per dollar spent and also offers members special perks.
 The app also has an exceptional user experience, enabling members to order/pay ahead and even create Spotify playlists.

-Biometrics for Security – Biometric authentication has played a significant role in increasing consumer interest in emerging payments technologies.
-The assurance that sensitive data is secured by one’s unique fingerprint or facial characteristics has led to an increase in mobile wallets and payments adoption.
-As part of a multifactor authentication strategy, it adds peace-of-mind to every digital transaction.
+Biometrics for Security – Biometric authentication has played a significant role in increasing consumer interest in emerging payment technologies.
+The assurance that sensitive data is secured by one’s unique fingerprint or facial characteristics has led to an increase in mobile wallets and payment adoption.
+As part of a multifactor authentication strategy, it adds peace of mind to every digital transaction.

-As ecommerce, mcommerce, P2P and other payment methods continue to grow, retailers and financial institutions will need to maintain pace with dynamic consumer preferences to see success.
-Mobile payments will sharply increase and all payments types will continue to get smarter, merging convenience, security, and ease-of-use.
+As E-commerce, M-commerce, P2P, and other payment methods continue to grow, retailers and financial institutions will need to keep pace with dynamic consumer preferences to see success.
+Mobile payments will sharply increase, and all payment types will continue to get smarter, merging convenience, security, and ease of use.
 Payments strategies need to be smart, too.
-Businesses and banks both need to consider the needs of consumers and how to best meet them in a streamlined, secure way
+Businesses and banks both need to consider the needs of consumers and how to best meet them in a streamlined, secure way.